Performance Evaluation for Classified Employees

 6.8 Overall Below Contributor Rating -- Performance Re-evaluation Plan

-Within 10 workdays of the evaluation meeting, working in conjunction with an HR Employee Relations Representative, the supervisor must develop a performance re-evaluation plan that sets forth performance measures for the next three months, and have it approved by the reviewer.
+Within 10 workdays of the evaluation meeting, working in conjunction with an HR Consultant, the supervisor must develop a performance re-evaluation plan that sets forth performance measures for the next three months, and have it approved by the reviewer.

-If the supervisor working in concert with an HR Workforce Analyst identifies another position within the time allotted for improvement that is more suitable for the employee's level of performance, then the employee may be reassigned or demoted.
+If the supervisor working in conjunction with an HR Consultant identifies another position within the time allotted for improvement that is more suitable for the employee’s level of performance, then the employee may be reassigned or demoted.
 This will conclude the re-evaluation period.
 If this occurs, the employee will not be eligible for a performance increase.
-With a demotion, the employee's salary must be reduced by at least 5%.
+With a demotion, the employee’s salary must be reduced by at least 5%.

 As an alternative to reassignment or demotion, the supervisor may elect to maintain the employee in his or her position and eliminate the duties that the employee was unable to successfully fulfill.
 This reduction in duties must be accompanied by a concurrent salary reduction of at least 5%.

-If the supervisor, reviewer and HR Employee Relations Representative determine that termination from employment is the proper action based on the re-evaluation, the employee will be terminated at the conclusion of the re-evaluation period.
+If the supervisor, reviewer and HR Consultant determine that termination from employment is the proper action based on the re-evaluation, the employee will be terminated at the conclusion of the re-evaluation period.